aframevr/aframe/docs/introduction/vr-headsets-and-webvr-browsers.md

 ## Which Platforms Does A-Frame Support?

-A-Frame supports mostly all platforms through browsers General platforms that A-Frame supports include:
+A-Frame supports almost all platforms through browsers.
+General platforms that A-Frame supports include:

 - VR on desktop with a headset